MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ## TTD Object

 The TTD object contains time travel debugging properties available for each process in a trace file.
-The TTD object is associated with the current process (curprocess) debugger object.
-The following TTD childern objects are documented in this topic.
+The TTD object is associated with a process debugger object.
+The following TTD objects are documented in this topic.

 - *Lifetime*
 - *Threads*